‘I’m old, not an idiot’: As banks focus on digital services, retiree’s protest goes viral

 “For me, medicine is a human treatment, which requires looking a patient in the eyes, talking and perhaps consoling if that is what’s required.”

-San Juan also noted that a model of Spanish society in which different generations used to live under the same roof, and help one anoher, was changing fast, putting more pressure on old people.
+San Juan also noted that a model of Spanish society in which different generations used to live under the same roof, and help one another, was changing fast, putting more pressure on old people.
 When he was younger, San Juan lived for a while with his only grandmother.
 And after his mother-in-law was widowed, she spent her last 15 years living with him and his wife.

 He added that he had long been attuned to the challenges faced by the elderly as a result of his medical specialty.